 Community projects and social housing

-What challenge was the inspiration for this project?
+What challenge is the inspiration for your project?

 What impact has Triodos Bank had on your business?

 For a start, the impact of Triodos Bank on Asprodes is its financial support, which enables the association to manage all the state assisted places at its centres.
 In addition, the bank’s most recent funding has led to two new homes for people with disabilities in Salamanca and in Ciudad Rodrigo.